IAC logo The world of non-commercial film and

 Click here to read more about UNICA 2004 and other UK entries.

 Company Limited by Guarantee No. 00269085.
 Registered Charity No. 260467.
 Authors' views are not necessarily those of the Institute of Amateur Cinematographers.
 Website hosted by Merula.
 JavaScripts by JavaScript Source.
 Menu by Live Web Institute.
-Art work by Miss Jo Black.
+Art work by Tony Kendle.